draganjancikin/d-office/UPGRADE.md

 # Upgrade to 7.0.0
 Enhancement:
 * #259 - Implement simple front controller
-  * Change root namepace from "Roloffice" to "App"
+  * Change root namespace from "Roloffice" to "App"

 # Upgrade to 6.8.1
 Upgrade: